daniel1noble/metaDigitise/README.md

 library(metaDigitise)
 ```

-Installation will make the primary functions for data extraction `extract_points` and `bulk_digitise` accessible to users along with their help files.
+Installation will make the primary functions for data extraction `metaDigitise` and `bulk_metaDigitise` accessible to users along with their help files.

 # Setting up directory structures